FreeClimbAPI/freeclimb-cli/docs/calls.md

 ## `freeclimb calls:make FROM TO APPLICATIONID`

 Making a Call may take time.
 A 202 status code is returned if the Call request was successfully queued by FreeClimb, otherwise, a 500 error is returned.
 The asynchronous callback for the result will occur after some time through the callConnectUrl.
-Note: International Calling is disabled by default.
-A synchronous callback for the result will occur after some time through the callConnectUrl of the associated application.
-The pause duration is equal to n × 0.5 s (the default pause interval).
-As a result, {2} equals a 1-second pause, {3} equals a 1.5-second pause, and so on.
-A digits string such as 12{2}34{4}# is rendered as follows:  This attribute can be set to one of the following values: if the ifMachine attribute is empty, processing of the Call continues normally.
-Note ifMachine uses the tone stream to detect an answering machine.
-Therefore, it is not perfectly accurate and may not work reliably in all countries.

 ```
 USAGE
   $ freeclimb calls:make FROM TO APPLICATIONID

 ARGUMENTS
+  FROM
-  FROM           Phone number to use as the caller ID.
-This can be: (a) The To or From number provided in FreeClimb's
+      Phone number to use as the caller ID.
+This can be: (a) The To or From number provided in FreeClimb's initial request
-                 initial request to your app or (b) Any incoming phone number you have purchased from FreeClimb.
+      to your app or (b) Any incoming phone number you have purchased from FreeClimb.

+  TO
-  TO             Phone number to place the Call to.
+      Phone number to place the Call to.
 For trial accounts, this must be a Verified Number.

+  APPLICATIONID
-  APPLICATIONID  ID of the application FreeClimb should use to handle this phone call.
-FreeClimb will use the
+      ID of the application FreeClimb should use to handle this phone call.
+FreeClimb will use the callConnectUrl and
+      statusCallbackUrl set on the application unless the callConnectUrl attribute is also provided with the request.
+In
+      this case, the URL specified in that callConnectUrl attribute will be used as a replacement of the callConnectUrl
-                 callConnectUrl and statusCallbackUrl set on the application.
-The application must have a callConnectUrl
+      originally assigned in the application.
+See applicationId v. callConnectUrl below.
+The application must have a
-                 associated with it or an error will be returned.
+      callConnectUrl associated with it or an error will be returned.
 The application’s voiceUrl parameter is not used for
       outbound calls.

 OPTIONS
   -I, --ifMachineUrl=ifMachineUrl